puniverse/comsat/docs/index.md

 #### Embedded containers

-If you use embedded container, you have to register `WebActorInitializer` as a ServletContextListener to your servletContainer.
-It will scan and register the webactors according to the @Webactor annotations.
-This registration should be looked somethink like this:
+If you use embedded container, you have to register `WebActorInitializer` as a `ServletContextListener` to your servlet container.
+It will scan and register the web actors according to the `@WebActor` annotation:

 ~~~ java
 {% include_snippet WebActorInitializer ./comsat-actors-servlet/src/test/java/co/paralleluniverse/comsat/webactors/servlet/WebActorServletTest.java %}
 ~~~

-Webactors may use websockets.
-In order to do that the container has to be configured to support it.
-Each container has its own way.
-In Jetty you have to include the `javax-websocket-server-impl` jar and call the following method before you start the container:
+Web actors may use websockets.
+In order to do that the container has to be configured to support it and unfortunately there's no standard mechanism for that yet.
+With Jetty you have to include the `javax-websocket-server-impl` jar and call the following method before you start the container:

 ~~~ java
 WebSocketServerContainerInitializer.configureContext(context);
 ~~~

-In tomcat you have to include the `tomcat-embed-websocket` jar and register `ServletContainerInitilizer`:
+With Tomcat you have to include the `tomcat-embed-websocket` jar and register `ServletContainerInitilizer`:

 ~~~ java
 context.addServletContainerInitializer(new WsSci(), null);
 ~~~

 For details, see the [Javadoc]({{javadoc}}/comsat/webactors/WebActor.html).

 ### Basic Operation

-A web actor should be able to receive messages of type [`WebMessage`]({{javadoc}}/comsat/webactors/WebMessage.html). `WebMessage` is the supertype of all messages that can be received from or sent to a web client.
-The class encapsulates a message body, that can be either text or binary, and a *sender*, which, following a common actor pattern, is the actor that sent the message.
+A web actor will receive messages of type [`WebMessage`]({{javadoc}}/comsat/webactors/WebMessage.html), which is the supertype of all messages that can be received from or sent to a web client.
+The class encapsulates a message body which can be either text or binary, and a *sender*, which, following a common actor pattern, is the actor that sent the message.

 For messages received from the web client, the *sender* is a virtual actor representing the web client.
 You can perform normal actor operations on it, like `watch` to detect actor death; their semantics depend on the specific type of the message.